nuggex/spotdiscord/README.md

 cd discord-electricity-bot
 npm install
 cp .env.template .env
-Configure envs and invite a bot into you server node bot.mjs
+# Configure envs and invite a bot into you server
+npm start